-Given the risk incurred, individuals should invest in the stock market only the portion of their savings which they can do without and which, in the event of a loss, will not lower their standard of living.
-It is important that he does not invest the income that he should have available for his day-to-day needs.
+Given the risk incurred, Individuals just invest the portion of their savings in the stock, which they can do without and which, in the event of a loss, will not lower their standard of living.
+It is important that they do not invest the income that they would need for they day-to-day needs.

 It is strongly advised to be well informed about financial products before investing.
 This involves learning firstly about the type of product (share, bond, etc.), the risks it entails, and secondly about the issuer, its financial health and its prospects; which can have an influence on the price.

-The investor who decides to choose alone the securities in which he invests can find general information on financial products from financial intermediaries and directly from the issuer.
+The investor who decides to choose alone the securities in which they invest can find general information on financial products from financial intermediaries and directly from the issuer.

-Issuers are required to regularly communicate financial information concerning them to the public: quarterly, half-yearly, annual figures, announcements in the event of a specific transaction, etc. Information is in principle more complete, frequent and accessible on the securities which are listed on a regulated market.
+Issuers are required to regularly communicate pertaining financial information to the public : quarterly, half-yearly, annual figures, announcements in the event of a specific transaction, etc. Information is in principle more complete, frequent and accessible on the securities which are listed on a regulated market.